greenpau/libwgetaddrinfo/README.md

 If the answer to the above questions is "YES", then this repo is for you.

-:note: This library is to be used at your own risk.
+:warning: This library is to be used at your own risk.

 It should prevent you from having `AAAA` queries.
 Please understand this is due to applications using `AF_UNSET` for `ai_family`, and DNS